How can carpet impact health?

 How can you protect your health?

-Choose building products that releases fewer VOC.
-Request that the carpet is unrolled and aired out in a well-ventilated area (a clean, dry warehouse, for example) for 72 hours before installation.
+When installing new carpet, request that the carpet is unrolled and aired out in a well-ventilated area (a clean, dry warehouse, for example) for 72 hours before installation.
 If possible, have carpet installed while the space is unoccupied.
 Request the use of glues or adhesives that are non-toxic and low VOC.
 Then allow 72 hours of ventilation before inhabiting the space.
-Make sure the carpet can be removed later without use of toxic chemicals.1
+Make sure the carpet can be removed later without use of toxic chemicals.